Mr-Smyth/circles/docs/Testing.md

 ---

-## Testing of check for Spouse Functionality:
+## Testing of the check for Spouse Functionality:
 This function checks if the current person being edited has anyone linked as a spouse or a partner.
 If a partner or spouse exists, then the user gets automatically passed on to the assign children page.
 If there is no spouse or partner the user gets passed to a decision page where they can opt to edit